The Zulip Foundation

 TLDR

-• Zulip founder Tim Abbott is leaving to join Anthropic, donating Kandra Labs to a new nonprofit Zulip Foundation modeled on Mozilla/Signal/Wikipedia governance.
+• Zulip founder Tim Abbott and three senior leaders leave for Anthropic, donating Kandra Labs to a new independent nonprofit Zulip Foundation.

 Key Takeaways

-• Kandra Labs is now wholly owned by the Zulip Foundation with no stockholders or debt, enabling grant eligibility and tax-deductible donations.
+• Kandra Labs is now fully owned by the Zulip Foundation with no stockholders or debt, modeled after Mozilla, Signal, and Wikipedia governance.

 Hacker News Comment Review